kaltura/kaf-diy-standalone-demo/README.md

 ## 🎥 Use Case 1: DIY Live Sessions (`/entry-diy`)

 ### Purpose
-Create interactive DIY (Do-It-Yourself) live sessions that combine room creation with live entry generation.
+Create interactive DIY (Do-It-Yourself) live sessions that combine Studio (room) creation with live entry generation.

 ### Key Features
 - **Combined Creation**: Creates both a room AND a live entry in one operation